-What to watch in Olympic sports this weekend
+What to watch in winter Olympic sports this weekend

 This is an excerpt from The Buzzer, which is CBC Sports' daily email newsletter.
 Stay up to speed on what's happening in sports by subscribing here.